Quickstart

 3. Implement your first design

-After configuring your IDE, you'll be able to make requests to the Framelink Figma MCP server.
+After configuring your IDE, you'll be able to pull complete design data from any Figma file.

 Copy a link to a Figma frame or group